 We thank you for attending and participating in the public information sessions held on June 3, 4 and 5, 2019, at MRTC.
 To have a look at the presentation and poster material, click here.

 The Public Utilities Commission (PUC) held a two-day evidentiary hearing on the Paeahu Solar Project on December 4 and 5, 2019 with all parties represented.
 Both Maui Electric and Innergex presented compelling information during the hearing.
 We were pleased that written testimonies in support of the project, including several from Maui Meadows residents, were submitted to the PUC in advance of the hearing.
 The documents related to the PUC proceeding can be found on the PUC website using Docket No. 2018-0433.
 We are awaiting a ruling from the PUC.

-In January 2020, a Project Update was sent to Community Members, which included State of Hawaii’s energy independence goal, an overall project update, community feedback, and PUC hearing.
+Project Update to Community Members, which included State of Hawaii’s energy independence goal, an overall project update, community feedback, and PUC hearing.

 - Geotechnical testing and analysis to support our continued assessment and design of the Paeahu Solar Project was conducted from February 3 – 17, 2020 on Ulupalakua Ranch.
 This activity consisted of drilling and sampling 25 boreholes and 6 test pits in the study area.

 - Thank you for attending and participating in the public information sessions held on March 5, 2020, at the Malcolm Center where the project team and consultants were on hand to share the preliminary results of the archaeological and environmental studies.
 To have a look at the presentation and poster material click here.

 - The Project’s archaeological consultant (Pacific Legacy) and environmental consultant (TetraTech) were guests on radio show Solar Coaster – Episode 148 to share the preliminary results of the studies.

 - February 2018 – Request for Proposal Issued